The Bob Blackie Scholarship

 Criteria for Selection:

-Based on the following criteria, an award will be made each year provide an applicant meets all the criteria listed:
+Based on the following criteria, an award will be made each year provided the applicant meets all the requirements listed:

 - the dancer must have participated in Scottish Country Dancing for at least two years;